 Understanding OSWatcher

 OSWatcher, short for Oracle Support Tools Watcher, is a sophisticated utility developed by Oracle to monitor system performance, capture diagnostic information, and assist in troubleshooting issues.
 It’s particularly beneficial for systems running Oracle databases, but its versatility extends to various Linux environments.
+One can check the version of OSWatcher in Linux to ensure performance monitoring.

-Verifying OSWatcher Status
+Verifying OSWatcher Status on Linux

 To determine whether OSWatcher is up and running on your Linux system, follow these steps: